 - briefly describe the research objectives and the merit of the science;

-- be explicit about the types of support needed, and include the time-line of support required to complete the publication of the research by December 2018; and
+- be explicit about the types of support needed, and include the time-line of support required to complete the publication of the research by early 2020; and

-- state the anticipated outputs resulting from this support, (e.g., anticipated titles and target journals for proposed publications) and their potential scientific impact
+- state the anticipated outcomes resulting from this support, (e.g., anticipated titles and target journals for proposed publications) and their potential scientific impact

 - alignment with ONC’s Science Plan

 - contribution by the principal investigator towards the research effort;